swift-server/work-group/README.md

 Joining and leaving the work group as a stakeholder is a straightforward process.
 The only requirement is to raise a Pull Request to add or remove your name from the stakeholder list in this project, which will act to add or remove you from invites to formal work group discussions.

-The initial stakeholders consists of:
+The initial stakeholders consists of (alphabetically):

 * Alex Blewitt ([@alblue](https://github.com/alblue), Apple)
 * Damian Kolakowski ([@glock45](https://github.com/glock45), Swifter & swiftx)